 Brunswick started promoting their Mineralite bowling ball through high-end advertisement projects.
 Brunswick has spent tons of dollars on the advertisement of Mineralite bowling balls.

-Their advertisement policy didn’t bound to commercial ads but they started sending Mineralite bowling balls to YMCAs around the United States.
+Their advertisement policy didn’t bind to commercial ads but they started sending Mineralite bowling balls to YMCAs around the United States.
 The main purpose behind this step was to let the professional bowlers test their Mineralite bowling balls.
 Then the recommendation of professional bowlers spiked the fame of Mineralite bowling balls.

 Rubber bowling balls were a great achievement when accessed by casual players.
-The rubber bowling balls were versatile, easy to carry and designed with great aesthetics.
+The rubber bowling balls were versatile, easy to carry, and designed with great aesthetics.

-In 1959 the plastic polyester bowling balls were introduced and it caused the death of rubber bowling balls.
+In 1959 plastic polyester bowling balls were introduced and it caused the death of rubber bowling balls.
 If we say that modern bowling balls are made up of plastic polyester material, it would be a nice start.

-Modern Day Bowling Ball Material
+Modern-Day Bowling Ball Material

-As mentioned earlier, that modern bowling balls started their journey from plastic polyester material.
+As mentioned earlier, modern bowling balls started their journey from plastic polyester material.
 Now a wide range of advanced bowling ball materials has been introduced in the market such, as resin reactive and pearl reactive.

 But still market has a separate block of plastic and polyester bowling ball.
-This is because a huge consumer list such as women, kids and beginner bowlers often use plastic bowling balls.
+This is because a huge consumer list such as women, kids, and beginner bowlers often use plastic bowling balls.
 Moreover, the professional league bowler also keeps a plastic bowling ball as a spare ball for straight shots.